BEICBIM/BEICPBLChallenge/Contribute.md

 Please check this content out at the URL below: https://guides.github.com/activities/contributing-to-open-source/

+## Please ensure your pull request adhere to the following:

+* Search previous suggestions and existing content in the reporsitory before making a new one, as yours may be a duplicate.
+* Make sure your content is useful and hyperlinks are correct and helpful before submitting.
+* Make an individual pull requests for *each* discrete suggested contribution.
+Do not bundle numerous contributions together.
+* Titles should be capitalized.
+* Use format consistent with the existing format.
+* Link list additions should be added to the bottom of the relevant section.
+* New headings or improvements to the existing headings are welcome.
+* Check your spelling and grammar.
+* The pull request and commit should have a concise, descrpitive, and useful title.

 Thanks for your interest and use this content as your guide for being an effective contributor on open source built environment innovation projects.

 Content in the BEIC Project Based Learning Challenge Curricula repository is licensed as described in [License.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/License.md).